think-root/content-alchemist/README.md

 ## Description

-content-alchemist is an AI-powered API service that automatically generates and allows to manage interesting GitHub repositories.
+content-alchemist is an API server that allows you to automatically generate repository descriptions from GitHub trends, manually generate descriptions for provided repositories, and also view existing repositories and their descriptions.

 ### Key Features